Walmart's DEI rollback signals a profound shift in the wake of Trump's election victory

 One reason DEI programs exist is because without those programs, companies may be vulnerable to lawsuits for traditional discrimination.
 “Really think carefully about the risks in all directions on this topic,” Glasgow said.

 Walmart confirmed will no longer consider race and gender as a litmus test to improve diversity when it offers supplier contracts.
-Last fiscal year, Walmart said it spent more than $13 billion on minority, women or veteran-owned good and service suppliers.
+Walmart says its U.S. businesses sourced more than $13 billion in goods and services from diverse suppliers in fiscal year 2024, including businesses owned by minorities, women and veterans.

 The Women’s Business Enterprise National Council, a non-profit that last year named Walmart one of America's top corporation for women-owned enterprises, said it was still evaluating the impact of Walmart's announcement.

-Pamela Prince-Eason, the president and CEO of the organization, said she hoped Walmart's need to cater to its diverse customer base will continue to drive contracts to women-owned suppliers even if the company no longer has explicit dollar goals.
+Pamela Prince-Eason, the president and CEO of the organization, said she hoped Walmart's need to cater to its diverse customer base will continue to drive contracts to women-owned suppliers even if the company has no explicit dollar goals.

 “I suspect Walmart will continue to have one of the most inclusive supply chains in the World,” Prince-Eason wrote.
 “Any retailer's ability to serve the communities they operate in will continue to value understanding their customers, (many of which are women), in order to better provide products and services desired and no one understands customers better than Walmart."